 When it comes to starting an eCommerce business, most newbies are quick to turn to third-party marketplaces such as eBay and Amazon, mostly due to a lack of experience with web design or online marketing strategies.
 The typical costs associated with starting a business, estimated to be over £12,000 according to a Lloyds Banking Group study, is often another off-putting factor for someone who is just looking to make a little extra cash.

 However, low-cost online store builders have made it easier than ever before for the average person to build a fully functioning, professional and high-converting eCommerce website, without having to invest their life savings or spend years of their time learning coding and web design.

-But, with so many options to choose from when it comes to store building software, how do you know which is best?
-Well, in this detailed article, I’m going to reveal the top 5 online store builders for launching an ecommerce business with less than $50.
+But, with so many options to choose from when it comes to storing building software, how do you know which is best?
+Well, in this detailed article, I’m going to reveal the top 5 online store builders for launching an eCommerce business for less than $50.
 In fact, some of the solutions outlined in this guide are entirely free to use or cost less than the price of your average Friday night takeaway.

 - Cost: Free (Hosting Required)

 Launched way back in 2004, Shopify is one of the original and most popular online store builders around, powering a whopping 500,000 websites and increasing yearly.
 Some of the biggest benefits of using Shopify include it’s simple pricing, huge range of extensions and internal Shopify payments system.
 Furthermore, Shopify is compatible with some of the best dropshipping add-ons around, making it extremely popular among those who prefer to source their products directly from manufacturers or wholesalers, rather than hold physical inventory.